hashicorp/terraform-aws-terraform-enterprise/tests/private-active-active/README.md

 ## How this test is used

-This test is leveraged by this repository's continuous integration setup which leverages workspaces in a Terraform Cloud workspaces as a remote backend so that Terraform state is preserved.
+This test is leveraged by this repository's continuous integration setup which leverages a Terraform Cloud workspace as a remote backend so that Terraform state is preserved.